Poets of the Fall: 2015–present: Clearview, Ultraviolet and Ghostlight

 On 11 June 2015, the band announced that they had begun working on the next album.
 In January 2016, POTF announced they would be working with Kent producer Stefan Boman on the album.
 On 4 August 2016, the album's first single, "Drama for Life", was released.
 The band's seventh studio album, Clearview, was released on 30 September 2016, coinciding with the start of the Clearview Tour in Helsinki.

-On 11 March 2018, the band announced that their eighth album will be released in October 2018.
+On 11 March 2018, the band announced that their eighth album would be released in October 2018.
 On 5 October 2018, Poets released their eighth album Ultraviolet, which once again hit the #1 position on the Finnish album chart.
 Two singles, "False Kings" and "Dancing on Broken Glass", accompanied with music videos, were released prior to the album.
 On 27 August 2019, the band released (under their Remedy alter-ego Old Gods of Asgard) a single "Take Control" written especially for the video game Control, which also featured Ultraviolets single "My Dark Disquiet".

 With the release of an unplugged version of "King of Fools" on 15 January 2020, Poets started a monthly series of acoustic singles and videos recorded at the Alexander Theatre which resulted into the release of the Alexander Theatre Sessions on 11 December 2020.

 On 15 March 2021, the band released "Stay Forever"—an updated version of a song from their debut album Signs of Life, which includes elements added to the live version of the song since the original release—as a digital single with a music video directed by Miika Hakala.